AfroThundr3007730/MDN-Dark/CONTRIBUTING.md

   * Please include both the HTML view and the element with the problem in the screenshot (see [issue #119](https://github.com/StylishThemes/GitHub-Dark/issues/119) for an example from the GitHub-Dark repository)
 * A URL to the page (if public).

-### I rock at CSS & GitHub!
+### I rock at CSS & GitHub

 * Follow the style guide below
 * Make any needed changes, then send us a pull request
 * Please include a URL to the page (if public)

 ## Style Guide

 * Use the provided `.editorconfig` file with your code editor.
 Don't know what that is?
-Then check out http://editorconfig.org/.
+Then check out [EditorConfig](https://editorconfig.org/).
 * Limit to the [K&R (KNF variation style)](https://en.wikipedia.org/wiki/Indentation_style#Variant:_BSD_KNF), and **2 SPACE INDENTATION** (no tabs, and not more, and not less than 2 spaces).

   * K&R - KNF Variation Example:

     ```css
     element[attr='value'] {
     ··property: value;